amirziai/aloha/docs/src/main/tut/docs/getting_started.md

 ## Ways to extend to ML libraries not natively supported

-One can think of this as being analogous to hadoop streaming.
+One can think of this as being analogous to Hadoop streaming.
 Aloha can be integrated with other platforms by using it for feature transformation and dataset production.
 This is an easy path for the data scientist as it can alleviate the burden on extracting and transforming features, especially when extract values from Protocol buffers or Avro.